bjgjaefg23k/openkim-pipeline/docs/tutorial_ase.rst

 ==================================

 Here, we describe a very basic test using the Atomic Simulation Environment (ASE) and Python binding for the OpenKIM API.
-In this test, we gather the Fe body center cubic lattice constant from the OpenKIM database.
+In this test, we gather the Ar body center cubic lattice constant from the OpenKIM database.
 Using this lattice constant, we set up a single atom unit cell and calculate it's energy, reporting it as the cohesive energy.
 For a general overview on test format, have a look at the documentation for :ref:`desctests`.

-For this example, we have adopted the descriptive KIM short name of ASECohesiveEnergyFromQuery_Fe_bcc and have been provided with the KIM code TE_102111117114_000.
+For this example, we have adopted the descriptive KIM short name of ASECohesiveEnergyFromQuery_Ar_fcc and have been provided with the KIM code TE_102111117114_000.

 .. _ase_listoffiles: